sciety/sciety/.adr/0006-practice-ci-main.md

 ## Decision

-Practice [Trunk Based Development] on the `master` branch rather than working in long-lived feature branches.
+Practice [Trunk Based Development] on the main branch rather than working in long-lived feature branches.

 [Integrate often], by rebasing and pushing small commits.

 ## Consequences

-`master` should always be release ready.
+The main branch should always be release ready.

 No [feature branches][FeatureBranch] or pull requests should normally be opened in the project.